eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-changenotifications.md

 If filtering by namespaces is not sufficient, Ditto also allows to provide an [RQL expression](basic-rql.html)
 specifying:

-* a Thing payload based condition determining which events should be emitted and which don't
+* a Thing payload based condition determining which events should be emitted and which should not
 * a filter based on the fields of the [Ditto Protocol](protocol-specification.html) message which should be filtered, e.g.:
    * using the `topic:action` placeholder as query property, filtering for lifecycle events (`created`, `deleted`)